jmix-edu/jmixpm-flow-base/README.md

 * Working with data basic
 * UI basic
 * Working with files in Jmix
-* Using Jmix Stidio efficiently
+* Using Jmix Studio efficiently
 * Advanced deployment
 * Emailing in Jmix
 * Testing Jmix applications